zr-tex8r/PXchfon/README.md

 Revision History
 ----------------

+  * Version 1.3  ‹2019/02/03›
+      - Now the direct Unicode mode supports the major feature of the `expert` mode of the otf-japanese package.
+      - (experimental) The feature of GID input (`glyphid` option).
   * Version 1.2b ‹2019/01/21›
       - Fix the file name for font “Jun 101”.
   * Version 1.2a ‹2018/03/17›